 Like Golden Corgis, Golden Doxes may inherit a form of dwarfism from their Dachshund parent, giving them distinctive short legs.

 They might also inherit the Dachshund’s long face and even longer back.
-Unfortunately, this long back is linked to an increased risk of painful intervertebral disc disease.
+But, this long back is linked to an increased risk of painful intervertebral disc disease.

-Golden Retrievers and Longhair Dachshunds have similar coats, but of course, when they crossbreed the grooming needs of their puppies will be much smaller in scale compared to a pedigree Golden Retriever.
+Golden Retrievers and Longhair Dachshunds have similar coats.
+But of course, when they mix, the grooming needs of their puppies will be much smaller in scale compared to a pedigree Golden Retriever.

 Dachshunds can also have short- and wire-haired coats, which may be reflected in the coats of Golden Dox puppies.